jorgesisco/summer-festival-crawler/README.md

 ## Features
 - Event crawler
-- Postgres database built with docker-compose
+- Postgres database built with `docker-compose`
 - Data insertion into the database
-- Plotting the data based on events per day
+- Plotting the data based on the events amount per day

 ## Getting Started